-A divorce or separation is hard enough but as any parent knows, when kids are involved the needs and feelings of the two broken-hearted grown-ups come second to those of the broken-hearted kids.
-And they will be broken hearted.
+A divorce or separation is hard enough but as any parent knows, when kids are involved the needs and feelings of the two broken-hearted grown-ups will come second to those of the broken-hearted kids.

 That doesn’t mean a separation shouldn’t happen.
 When a relationship has run its course, chances are the kids will feel the tension or perhaps the fading of one or both of you – and that’s not good for anyone.
 Perhaps the decision is out of your hands, but as hard as it is to hold on through the wreckage, you will get through and come out the other side.
 That’s a given.